fernastereo/fokoretail-test/README.md

 # API for a chat system

 In This repository I make use of [Laravel](https://laravel.com/) and [Pusher](https://pusher.com/) for developing the API and [VueJS](https://vuejs.org/) for the frontend in an approach for an SPA.
-Instruction for run the app:
+Instructions for run the app:

 1. Clone this repository
 2. Configure your environment variables for Pusher and Laravel by copying the `.env.example` to `.env`